 A rectal fistula is a small, infected passageway that can develop between the end of the bowel (anal canal) and the skin surrounding the anus.
 This condition is also referred to as an anal fistula.

 Rectal Fistula Causes

 If one of the small glands that are located just inside the anus becomes blocked, an infected abscess can form.
 This abscess will likely need to be surgically drained.
 But once it is drained, the abscess can develop into a fistula that connects the infected anal gland to an opening on the skin near the anus.

-Other rectal fistula symptoms can include:
+In addition to uncomfortable drainage, other rectal fistula symptoms include:

 - Recurring anal abscesses